xetys/stytex.de/source/_posts/2016-03-25-jhipster3-microservice-tutorial.markdown

 > How do services can communicate with each other?

-This question was asked on the JHipster 3.0 night in Singapore, and the answer was like
+This question was asked also on the JHipster 3.0 night in Singapore, and the answer was like

 > You should design your services in a way, so they won't have to communicate.
 But you always can access them using the gateway